ZeroTrace AirLeak

 - Handoff sequence number

-The action history is one of the most engaging things to watch — you can literally see when someone unlocks their phone, takes a call, or puts it to sleep, in real time.
+The action is one of the most engaging things to watch, you can see when someone's nearby Apple device changes state in real time.

 Service UUIDs